rachanahegde/python-pro-bootcamp-advanced-projects/README.md

 I used Flask, WTForms, Bootstrap and CSV to build the backend for a website that features a database of cafes with information on wifi speed, coffee quality, etc.

 <h2> Day 63: Creating a Virtual Bookshelf </h2>
 I built a virtual bookshelf by learning how to create an SQLite database and how to create, read, update and delete data in the database.
-I connected this database to a Flask application to serve data whenever needed.
+I connected this database to my Flask website to serve data when needed.

 <h2> Day 71: Data Exploration with Pandas: College Major v.s.
 Your Salary </h2>
 This project involved learning about data exploration with Pandas by analysing the post-university salaries of graduates by major.
 Topics covered include cleaning data, selecting columns/rows/cells, sorting data and grouping data by category.